 Fund debt financing is for projects that cannot be funded without a new revenue source.
 Possible funding sources for these projects will include General Obligation Bonds for large projects.
 Revenue Bonds such as the State Revolving Fund could be used for utility projects.
 Leasehold Revenue Bonds can be used for park development since there is now a Parks sales tax, which will provide a means to repay these types of bonds.
 In November 2019, the City issued \$36,925,000 of Certificates of Participation, Series 2019.
 The proceeds were used to pay the costs of acquiring, constructing, furnishing and equipping a new City-owned and operated Wentzville Community Center, park and infrastructure.
 Use of \$27,911,909 of those proceeds is planned for 2021.
-The City plans to issue Certificates of Participation to fund the new Public Works Facility to be constructed off Interstate Drive in 2023.
+In March 2023, the City issued \$27,745,000 in Certificates of Participation for the new Public Works Facility.
+In 2024, the City plans to issue \$20,000,000 in bonds for identified Water projects.